caraka/datasciencecoursera/README.md

 ### ReadMe for run_analysis.R
 ===================

-This script reasembles the test and training data provided by the client, then separates out the mean and standard Deviation data for the X,Y and Z axis for summary.
+This script reasembles the test and training data provided by the client, then separates out the mean() and std() data for the X,Y and Z axis for summary.

-It then summarises this subset of data, providing the mean for each of these variables for each subject and activity.
+It summarises this subset of data, providing the mean for each of these variables for each subject and activity.

+The output is a tab delimited file called AverageSubjectActvities.txt.

 As per the client request, the variable names have been tidied and user friendly activity names have been added.